A quick note today and that's this:

 An independent press publishes a book at their own expense, a subsidy press publishes at the author's expense.

 With an independent press the author doesn't pay a dime to get their book published.
-Once the book is out, and after they receive 3-4 free copies, a writer does pay for additional copies at a discount, but at no time does a writer pay the publisher to publish their book.
+Once the book is out, and after they receive a few free contributor copies, a writer does pay for additional copies, usually at a large discount, but at no time does a writer pay the publisher to publish their book.

 Writers do pay a subsidy press.